The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Definable Boolean algebras with the Nikodym property and without the Grothendieck property

 The following example, appealing to the class $\aA\nN$ of ideals (see Definition \ref{def:class_an}), supplements Example \ref{example:strong_only} and expands Remark \ref{rem:c_many_density}.

 \begin{example} (Supplement to Example \ref{example:strong_only}).
 Let us consider the algebra $\aA_{\iI^*}$ for some $\iI\in\aA\nN$.
-By \cite[Corollary 8.3]{Zuc25}, it does not have the Nikodym property (since $N_F$ homeomorphically embeds into $St\big(\aA_{\iI^*}\big)$).
-Next, for every $A\in\iI$ the restricted algebra $\wo_A=\wp(A)$ is $\sigma$-complete, so it has the Nikodym property.
-Therefore, by Proposition \ref{prop:ai_uniq_concentr_point}, every anti-Nikodym sequence on $\aA_{\iI^*}$ has a unique Nikodym concentration point, namely $p_{\iI^*}$, which necessarily is strong.
+By Theorem \ref{thm:sf_nik_nf_sfs}, $\aA_{\iI^*}$ does not have the Nikodym property.
+On the other hand, for every $A\in\iI$ the restricted algebra $\wo_A=\wp(A)$ is $\sigma$-complete, so it has the Nikodym property.
+Therefore, by Proposition \ref{prop:ai_uniq_concentr_point}, every anti-Nikodym sequence on $\aA_{\iI^*}$ has a unique Nikodym concentration point, namely $p_{\iI^*}$, which is then necessarily strong.

-Recall that in \cite{Zuc25} it was shown that $\iI\in\aA\nN$ provided that $\iI=\exh(\varphi)$ where $\varphi$ is a non-pathological lsc submeasure on $\omega$ satisfying $\varphi(\omega)=\infty$; thus e.g. all summable ideals are in $\aA\nN$.
-Consequently, the class $\aA\nN$ is large, that is, it contains $2^\frakc$ many non-isomorphic ideals (cf. \cite[Corollary 7.4]{Zuc25}).
-By Lemma \ref{lemma:sf_homeo_to_filt_iso}, it follows that there are $2^\frakc$ many non-isomorphic Boolean subalgebras of $\wo$ without the Nikodym property and carrying only anti-Nikodym sequences with unique Nikodym concentration points. \end{example}
+Recall that in \cite{Zuc25} it was shown that $\iI\in\aA\nN$ provided that $\iI=\exh(\varphi)$ where $\varphi$ is a non-pathological lsc submeasure on $\omega$ satisfying $\varphi(\omega)=\infty$; thus, e.g., all summable ideals are in $\aA\nN$.
+Consequently, the class $\aA\nN$ is large, that is, it contains $2^\frakc$ many non-isomorphic non-maximal ideals (cf. \cite[Corollary 7.4]{Zuc25}).
+By Lemma \ref{lemma:sf_homeo_to_filt_iso} below, it follows that there are $2^\frakc$ many non-isomorphic Boolean subalgebras of $\wo$ without the Nikodym property and carrying only anti-Nikodym sequences with unique Nikodym concentration points. \end{example}

 As we stated in Example \ref{example:strong_conv_seq}, if the Stone space $St(\aA)$ of a Boolean algebra $\aA$ contains a non-eventually constant convergent sequence, then $\aA$ admits an anti-Nikodym sequence of measures with a strong Nikodym concentration point.
 Since the space $N_{Fr}$ is clearly homeomorphic to any space consisting of a non-eventually constant convergent sequence together with its limit, the example may be rephrased as follows: if $N_{Fr}$ homeomorphically embeds into $St(\aA)$, then $\aA$ admits an anti-Nikodym sequence of measures with a strong Nikodym concentration point.
-The next proposition asserts that actually the latter statement holds true for any ideal $\iI\in\aA$ and the space $N_{\iI^*}$.
+The next proposition asserts that actually the latter statement holds true for any filter $\fF$ with $\fF^*\in\aA\nN$ and the space $N_{\fF}$ (cf. \cite[Theorem 8.2]{Zuc25}).